maivincent/arribachocolat/_i18n/en/_posts/2024-11-01-chococumi-70-tsachilas.md

 ---
 layout: post
-title: "ChocoCumi - Tsachilas - 70%"
+title: ChocoCumi - Tsachilas - 70%
 tags: [Dark, Pure]
 categories: [ChocoCumi]
 ---

 ChocoCumi's "Lugares de mi tierra" bars are often excellent from the first square.
 This one, however, requires time to appreciate and explore its flavors.